An Admissions Counselor

 This culminating experience provides learners with an opportunity to apply the knowledge and skills they’ve acquired throughout the program of study, focusing on the competencies of the graduate-level nurse.
 This course consists of several integrated components: a 135-hour practice experience, discussion, reflective journal, scholarly paper, and project presentation.

-Bachelor’s Student Learning Program Outcomes
+Bachelor’s End-of-Program Student Learning Outcomes

-Master’s Student Learning Program Outcomes
+Master’s End-of-Program Student Learning Outcomes

-- Function as a leader and change agent to promote holistic patient-centered care and population health.
+• Function as a leader and change agent to promote holistic patient-centered care and population health.

-- Translate evidence to develop health care practices in a culturally and ethnically diverse global society.
+• Translate evidence to develop health care practices in a culturally and ethnically diverse global society.

-- Synthesize theoretical and empirical knowledge from nursing and other disciplines that are essential for nursing judgment and practice.
+• Synthesize theoretical and empirical knowledge from nursing and other disciplines that are essential for nursing judgment and practice.

-- Exemplify professional values and standards, best practices, and the commitment to lifelong learning in the role of the master’s-prepared nurse.
+• Exemplify professional values and standards, best practices, and the commitment to lifelong learning in the role of the master’s-prepared nurse.

-- Implement the role of master’s-prepared nurse as part of the interprofessional team.
+• Implement the role of master’s-prepared nurse as part of the inter-professional team.

-- Integrate scholarship, a spirit of inquiry, and innovation to support nursing excellence.
+• Integrate scholarship, a spirit of inquiry, and innovation to support nursing excellence.

 Surveys are administered to our nursing program students upon graduation and at one year post-graduation.
 The survey results are available here.